 Lego Institute for Lego Investigation

-LI2 is a new research institute with ongoing R&D projects in the areas of Astronomy, Chemistry, Paleontology, Biology, and Robotics.
+LI2 is a scientific research lab with ongoing R&D projects in the areas of Astronomy, Chemistry, Paleontology, Biology, Data Science, and Robotics.

 LI2 History: LI2 was established in 2014 with a 20,000,000 micro-dollar grant from the Norvig Foundation to set up three labs in Astronomy, Chemistry, and Paleontology.
-Labs in Biology and Robotics were added when two principal investigators were recruited from a local maker space called The Playroom after their long-time collaborators, a pair known as The Children, accepted academic positions*.
+Labs in Biology and Robotics were added when two principal investigators were recruited from a local maker space called The Playroom.
+These world-renowned PIs became available after their long-time collaborators, a pair known as The Children, accepted academic positions*.
 Finally, with a generous 80,000 centi-cent gift from Google we added Computing Infrastructure: a state-of-the-art 24-server computing center where each server is a 2x2, with 4 PPUs (Plastic Processing Units).
 The computers are on a 100-GBASE network, but you can see in the photo that they also can function off the grid.
+LI2 has been featured in news articles and discussion groups.

 Director's Statement: I'm uncomfortably excited to be the founding director of LI2.
 Recently I've seen innovative and agile new research institutes directed by my friends Bret, Oren, Richard, Saul, and Vero, and I'm thrilled to be able to start something new here.
-We will use a hybrid approach to fundamental research and development in areas that can have a big impact on bettering society.
+We will use a hybrid approach to fundamental research and development in areas that advance the state of knowledge and have the potential to have a big impact on bettering society.

 Animal Research and Testing: No animals are harmed at LI2, nor are they constrained in any way from roaming free exactly as much as they would in the wild.